Lord Alan Spencer-Churchill1

 Consanguinity Index=0.0%

 Lady Clementina Augusta Spencer-Churchill was born on 4 May 1848.2 She was the daughter of George Spencer-Churchill, 6th Duke of Marlborough and Hon.
-Charlotte Augusta Flower.1 She married, firstly, John Charles Pratt, 3rd Marquess Camden, son of Sir George Charles Pratt, 2nd Marquess Camden and Harriet Murray, on 12 July 1866 at St. James's, London, England.2 She married, secondly, Captain Philip Green on 29 December 1876 at St. Peter's Church, Eaton Square, Belgravia, London, England.2 She died on 27 March 1886 at age 37 at Villa Clemntine, Cannes, France.2 She was buried at Bayham Abbey, Sussex, England.2 Her will was probated on 18 November 1886, at over £27,000.2
+Charlotte Augusta Flower.1 She married, firstly, John Charles Pratt, 3rd Marquess Camden, son of George Charles Pratt, 2nd Marquess Camden and Harriet Murray, on 12 July 1866 at St. James's, London, EnglandG.2 She married, secondly, Captain Philip Green on 29 December 1876 at St. Peter's Church, Eaton Square, Belgravia, London, EnglandG.2 She died on 27 March 1886 at age 37 at Villa Clemntine, Cannes, FranceG.2 She was buried at Bayham Abbey, Sussex, EnglandG.2 Her will was proven (by probate) on 18 November 1886, at over £27,000.2

 From 12 July 1866, her married name became Pratt.
-As a result of her marriage, Lady Clementina Augusta Spencer-Churchill was styled as Marchioness Camden on 6 August 1866.
+After her marriage, Lady Clementina Augusta Spencer-Churchill was styled as Marchioness Camden on 6 August 1866.
 From 29 December 1876, her married name became Green.

 Children of Lady Clementina Augusta Spencer-Churchill and John Charles Pratt, 3rd Marquess Camden